Re-registering in Victoria

 - A comprehensive personal resume covering all your work up to now.
 If there are any gaps in your veterinary work or activities, please explain why.

-- The authorised person must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
+To certify a document, a person authorised to certify a document must write or stamp on a photocopy of the original document: ‘I have sighted the document and certify this to be a true copy of the original.
 They must write this on the front of the copy (not a blank back page), and they must write this on each page if there is more than one page.

 Fees for re-registration